vilinfield/rom-building/README.md

-# Build Dirty Unicorns for the Asus Zenfone 2 (Z00A + Z008)
+# Build the Dirty Unicorns ROM for the Asus Zenfone 2 (Z00A + Z008)

 ## Notes

--- This guide is assuming you are running a Debian/Debian based operating system.
+-- This guide is assuming you are running a Debian or Debian based operating system.
 (Debian, Ubuntu, Linux Mint, Etc.)

 ### Step 1: Set up your environment